Should I Stay With A Lying Husband or Wife?

 Asking the question, “Should I stay with a lying spouse?” poses different answers for different people.
 As I think through this question and read what others have written about this question, the answer I find is that if we factor in “only lying,” then your marriage is likely salvageable and you should stay with your spouse.
 However, if we factor in other behaviors, you may have a reason to leave.

 If the only behavior is lying…

 Lying can be complicated.
 There are various reasons why people lie as I outlined in this article.
-However, if you are wondering if you should leave or stay with your husband or wife because they have lied to you, then you have probably been lied to multiple times for more disturbing reasons.
+However, if you are wondering if you should leave or stay with your husband or wife because they have lied to you, then I am guessing your partner had lied to you multiple times for other reasons.

 However, if that is not the case, and lying is the only issue, maybe we consider the reasons why your spouse or partner is lying.

 How serious are these lies?

 Have they only lied a couple of times or is lying chronic and/or constant?

 Do they apologize and try to make up for their lies?